cms-patatrack/pixeltrack-standalone/README.md

 #### `cudacompat`

 This program is a fork of `cuda` by extending the use of `cudaCompat` to clustering and RecHits.
 The aim is to run the same code on CPU.
-Currently, however, the program requires a GPU because of (still) using pinned host memory in a few places.
-In the future the program could be extended to provide both CUDA and CPU flavors.
+In the future the program could be extended (or a separate program could be created) to provide both CUDA and CPU flavors.

 The program contains the changes from following external PRs on top of `cuda`
 * [cms-patatrack/cmssw#586](https://github.com/cms-patatrack/cmssw/pull/586)